Published Date: September 24, 2012

 Learners may be asked to take part in information verification activities which are initiated by LISO.
 In such cases, learners would be required to provide receipts for authorized expenses.
 If receipts cannot be produced, repayment of expenses may be required by the learner for such expenses.

 If an individual is not satisfied with the award, they may submit a notice of appeal to the Learner Income Support Office requesting a review.
-If unsatisfied with the result of the review, the individual may appeal the decision to the Citizens Appeal Panel.
+If unsatisfied with the result of the review, the individual may appeal the decision to the Income and Employment Supports Appeal Panel.

 Individuals who choose not to submit a SIB Application will not receive a formal decision regarding their eligibility and therefore cannot appeal.